"move rapidly," 1852, of echoic origin. Meaning "close with a zipper" is from 1932. Related: Zipped; zipping.

 "to close or fasten by means of a zipper," 1932, back-formation from zipper (n.).
 Related: Zipped; zipping; zipless.

 1963, in U.S. postal ZIP code, an acronym for Zone Improvement Plan, no doubt chosen with conscious echo of zip (v.1).
+Alternative post code is attested by 1967 in Australia.

 "sound of something moving rapidly," 1875, imitative.
 Zip gun "homemade pistol" is attested by 1950.